Independent Commission Against Corruption (Hong Kong): Divisions

 The ICAC has three divisions: Operations, Community Relations, and Corruption Prevention.
 The Operations Department is the largest by far, having 72 percent of the staff, and is responsible for all the high-profile busts.
 The person in charge of the Operations Department is appointed by the Chief Executive and not by the ICAC Commissioner.
 By custom and practice, the Head of Operations is usually bestowed the title of Deputy Commissioner.
 Currently headed by Ricky Yau Shu-chun, this department considers itself all powerful, and has apparently resisted all attempts to interfere with its investigations.
 The investigation into circulation fraud by Sally Aw at The Standard has been cited as an example of the embarrassment caused by such non-co-operation with the government hierarchy.

 Witness Protection and Firearms Section

 ICAC maintains a small specialised unit, namely the Witness Protection and Firearms Section (R4), which carry out high risk operations (such as pursuits and conducting house raids), forced entry, witness protection, and training of new recruits in basic firearms skills since April 1998.

 To be the member of R4, investigators have to undergo a battery of physical, written, and psychometric tests, and receive a three-phase training if they are selected, which involves multiple tactics in witness protection, firearms and more.

-Up to now, no shots were fired by R4 during missions and the unit remains a good reputation.
+Up to now, no shots were fired by R4 during missions.